MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/enable-audit-tables.md

 ---
-title: Enable the ability to audit activities and user experiences
+title: Enable the ability to audit activities and user logins
-description: Enable admins to audit activities, access user experiences, and programmable interface logs using the Microsoft Purview compliance portal.
+description: Audit activities and access user logins using the Microsoft Purview compliance portal with the ability to search audited events.
 author: lalexms
 ms.author: laalexan
 ms.reviewer: shujoshi